I've been sculpting horses since I was a child, creating my own horse models because

 lying Morgan foal was

 sculpted in July 2014 for the 27th Annual Southern Model Horse Convention.
-42 of them will
+42 of them were given

 to the Champions and Reserves at the show; 12 more